GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit00/unit00-01_learning_environment.md

 Note that you have to log in with your student account.
 There is also a forum in Ilias, which you can use for getting in touch with your fellow students.

+## GitHub Classroom

+You will use GitHub Classroom for uploading your assignments and for getting familiar with git.
+The link for joining our GitHub Classroom can be found in Ilias.
+Please add your full name or your student account name to your GitHub profile.

 ## Strato server

-Starto is storage space provided by the University of Marburg.
-We will be using Strato to download the needed data as we move along the course.
+We will be using a Strato server for providing data as we move along the course.
 The link for the server can be found [here](http://85.214.102.111/kili_data/){:target="_blank"}.
 Note that you will be provided with the username and password during the course.
 <b>Important note - please do not share the data outside this course.</b>

-## GitHub Classroom

-You will use GitHub Classroom for uploading your assignments and for getting familiar with git.
-The link for joining our GitHub Classroom can be found in Ilias.
-Please add your full name or your student account name to your GitHub profile.